Ghosty-Rz/MediaPlayer-v3/README.md

 # MediaPlayer-v3

-+ A class project done during summer 2022 : we had to create a Media Player called DJ2 that can play music
+DJ2: A class project done during summer 2022

-+ Built using Gradle
+Designed and developed a media player in Java using the Gradle build tool that can play any music file in .wav format.
+Designed and developed its GUI as well